German Studies

 Infrastructure

-• 3 online catalog terminals
+• 3 online catalog terminals; print option from the terminals (instructions)

-2 self-lending terminals
+2 self-checkout terminals

 Introductory tutorials